- NEWS & UPDATES

 So we talked to professionals in plumbing, HVAC, security, and related sectors and asked what the hardest part of running their business was.
 Nearly everyone said the same thing: “sales.”
 We had our mission.

 Putting Property Data to Work for Commercial Services

 As we’ve built Atlas, we’ve continually refined it to better reflect our customers’ needs.
-We realized early on that the data we choose not to expose is just as important as the data we include on a property card.
-We don’t want to overwhelm users with raw, unusable data, so we’ve narrowed down the number of fields to the most relevant information (and we offer customization to meet each business’s individual needs).
+We realized early on that the property data we choose not to expose is just as important as the data we include on a property card.
+We don’t want to overwhelm users with raw, unusable data, so we’ve narrowed down the number of fields to the most relevant commercial information (and we offer customization to meet each business’s individual needs).
 This information, coupled with workflow tools that help teams organize and act on the data, has made a huge impact on our customers to date.

 But there was still a missing piece from Atlas to make it a truly one-stop shop for sales teams.
 This brings us to the present day and our exciting new feature.

 And while our partnership with ZoomInfo is a major development for our platform, it’s far from the last.
 So stay tuned because we’ve got a lot more “whoa” moments in store.

 In the meantime, there’s no better way to get a feel for Atlas than to take it for a test drive, so reach out today and schedule a demo.
 It’s not just the software you need—it’s the software you deserve.

 As Chief Product Officer, Blake leads the Engineering, Data, Product, and Design teams at Convex.
 Blake focused the decade of his career prior to Convex working with industrial clients on software and data engagements, including with Goldman Sachs’ industrial software practice, and as a strategy consultant in Deloitte’s industrial analytics practice.
 Blake holds graduate degrees from Harvard and MIT, and an undergraduate degree from the University of North Carolina.